caktus/django-project-template/docs/provisioning.rst

 match the domain for which the certificate is going to be deployed (i.e example.com).

-This signing request (.csr) will be handed off to a trusted Certificate Authority (CA) such as StartSSL, NameCheap, GoDaddy, etc purchase the signed certificate.
+This signing request (.csr) will be handed off to a trusted Certificate Authority (CA) such as StartSSL, NameCheap, GoDaddy, etc. to purchase the signed certificate.
 The contents of the *.key file will be added to the ``ssl_key`` pillar and the signed certificate from the CA will be added to the ``ssl_cert`` pillar.